JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 Overall, the stylized equilibrium changes from $500$ pools of size $T/500$ to $1000$ pools of size $T/1000$.
 Delegation is redistributed, the pool-leader ranking and margins are recalculated, and net pool entry equals $500$.
 Pool splitting may occur, but an increase in independent operators is not guaranteed.
 Aggregate staking participation remains unchanged.

 In the reality, this benchmark is constrained by market frictions.
+Several observations show that the assumptions of the model do not hold in reality (however, it should be notice that the equilibrium predicted does not consider the path until reaching it, while a snapshot of the current state could be just a point in that path).

+For instance, only a fraction of $T$ is active stake $S$.
 With current active stake $S \approx 21.4B$ ADA and $T \approx 38.8B$ ADA, the maximum number of simultaneously saturated pools is bounded by

 $$
 N_{\text{sat}}^{\max}(k)=\frac{S}{T/k}=\frac{S}{T}k\approx 0.552 k,